thegodone/apple_ai_model/README.md

 The goal is also to have a benchmark of the MLX, Pytorch Jax and Tensorflow implementation on GPU (Apple Metal) using exactly the same model.

+I use the ESOL dataset for the experiment.

 To do:
 - [x] Add Pytorch version
 - [ ] Add Jax version